tonytvo/blog-generator/content/blog/how-to-read/index.md

 # How we learn to read

+- Before you read a nonfiction book, it’s important to do a picture walk of a chapter.
+Look at:
+  - Pictures, diagrams, and any images.
+  - Bold and italicized words.
+  - Section headings
+  - Summaries.
+  - Questions at the end of the chapter.
+  - Doing a picture walk of a chapter before you read it gives you the helicopter view of what the chapter is about.
+When I train leaders, I advise them to preview the entire book before they read.
+The focus is not on one chapter at a time, but on the entire book.
+In the book, you’re advised to zone out to solve a problem.
+This is consistent with the information on problem-solving and creativity models

 - there's a difference between reading for understanding and reading for information
   - lots of people confuse knowing the name of something with understanding.
 While great for exercising your memory, regurgitating facts without solid understanding and context gains you little in the real world.
   - **anything easily digested is reading for information.**